-- Remove a pupil from the school roll without a formal, permanent exclusion, or - Encourage a parent to remove their child from the school roll - Retain a pupil on the school roll but does not allow them to attend the school normally, without a formal permanent exclusion or suspension. - Accordingly, Telling or forcing a pupil to leave school, or not allowing them to attend school, is a suspension (if temporary) or permanent exclusion (if permanent). - Whenever a pupil is made to leave school, or forbidden from attending school, on disciplinary grounds, this must be done in accordance with the School Discipline (Pupil Exclusions and Reviews) England) Regulations 2012 and with regard to relevant parts of the DFE guidance.
+- Remove a pupil from the school roll without a formal, permanent exclusion, or - Encourage a parent to remove their child from the school roll, or [Schools with sixth forms insert: Encourage a sixth-form student not to continue with their course of study, or] - Retain a pupil on the school roll but does not allow them to attend the school normally, without a formal permanent exclusion or suspension. - Accordingly, Telling or forcing a pupil to leave school, or not allowing them to attend school, is a suspension (if temporary) or permanent exclusion (if permanent). - Whenever a pupil is made to leave school, or forbidden from attending school, on disciplinary grounds, this must be done in accordance with the School Discipline (Pupil Exclusions and Reviews) England) Regulations 2012 and with regard to relevant parts of the DFE guidance.